sjtuyinjie/Ground-Fusion2/README.md

 ## 🎯 Introduction
 This is the official implementation of the IROS2025 paper entitled "Towards Robust Sensor-Fusion Ground SLAM: A Comprehensive Benchmark and A Resilient Framework".
+This paper presents a complete solution to robust SLAM for ground robots under degraded environments, including a comprehensive benchmark M3DGR([Link](https://github.com/sjtuyinjie/M3DGR)) and a resilient SLAM framework Ground-Fusion++(this repo).
 Ground-Fusion++ is a resilient modular SLAM framework, which integrates GNSS, RGB-D camera, IMU, wheel odometer and LiDAR. **Rather than focusing on theoretical innovations, this system combines existing cutting-edge methods to achieve robust localization and high-quality mapping in large-scale environments**.
 By establishing a strong and adaptable baseline, Ground-Fusion++ serves as a solid foundation for future research and real-world applications.

 ## 🎯 Notice
 ## 2025.06.16: This paper is accepted to IROS2025!
 We will release all datasets and codes soon, please stay tuned!